jdalbey/EasyAuth/README.md

 Practice storing a new secret key using the sample QR code below.
 1. Launch the application.
 2. Make sure the QR code below is visible on the screen.
 Click 'Scan QR code".
-3. Observe the new account in the main window.
+3. Observe the new entry in the main window.

 <img src="https://i.ibb.co/GPMh7Rq/Sample-QRcode-easyauth-demo.png" alt="Sample QR code">